leira-sanchez/aws-notes/high-availability-architecture.md

 * Desired capacity - provides a target value for Auto Scaling to match.
 If a discrepancy between desired and actual exist, Auto Scaling will work to match the desired value

+* Lifecycle Hooks - puts the instance into wait state before termination.
+During this wait state, you can perform custom activities, like retrieve critical operational data from a stateful instance.
+    * Wait period - 1 hour

 ## HA Architecture
 1. Always design for failure.